Nouman0x45/Nouman0x45/README.md

-- 🔭 I’m currently a **Jr. Year CS Undergrad at the University of Engineering & Technology Lahore🎓**
+- 🔭 I’m currently a **3rd year student at the University of Engineering & Technology Lahore🎓**

 - 🌱 I’m currently expanding my knowledge in Mobile development.

-- 🥅 2022 Goals: Learning new technologies and gaining exposure.
+- 🥅 2023 Goals: Learning new technologies and gaining exposure.

 - ⚡ Fun fact **Love Watching Anime.**